South Korea ex-president Yoon appeals insurrection verdict

 Martial law was lifted around six hours later, after lawmakers raced to the assembly building to hold an emergency vote.

-The botched martial law bid triggered flash protests, sent the stock market into panic and caught key military allies such as the United States off guard.
+The crisis triggered protests, sent the stock market into panic and caught key military allies such as the United States off-guard.

 Yoon was ousted in April last year, and voters elected President Lee Jae Myung in a snap election in June.